 New heavyweight rideshare operators like Taxify and Ola are starting to enter the Australian market now, a very welcome change, we are all for diversification.
 The RSDU will be keeping a close watch on new entrant and ensure that they too comply with fair work laws of this country and do not engage drivers in sham contracting arrangements.
 We will ensure operators adhere to fair working standards and pay.
 The RSDU will support and promote new operators that respect Australian fair work laws and pay drivers accordingly, for their time and use of vehicles.

 We are proud to have been able to unite thousands of drivers during this year across the country, we could not have done this without your support and participation in the numerous industrial actions that we organised during this year, actions that received much-needed media attention and coverage.
 Thank you for the many support letters and feedback we receive from drivers every month, our hat is off to you!

 Our joint efforts are shaping the rideshare and transportation industry in this country.
 We expect the entire Hire car, Taxi, Couriers etc to all be affected by our work.
 These are very interesting times for us all, this is your chance to take an active part in shaping the industry and creating a sustainable working environment for all drivers for years to come.
 The RSDU has an online forum and we welcome your opinion and feedback, please join our discussions.
 We also have a facebook page which you can follow.

 We’re happy and proud to see our hard work starting to bring some results, driver’s conditions are starting to improve for a change, we expect much more to come in the form of helpful app features and base rates.

 I hope that you and your family enjoy the festive season, please drive safely at all times.

-Max B. – Head of Ride Share Drivers United
+Max B. – Ride Share Drivers United